SagarRaghuvanshi31/Random_Implementation_Journal/README.md

 ## What We Achieved
 We successfully completed the following tasks:

-1. **Built a Docker image** for the Random Choice Picker application:
+1. **Built a Docker image for the Random Choice Picker application**:
     - The image was created using a `Dockerfile` that uses Nginx as a base image and copies the project files to the appropriate directory for serving.
     - The image was tagged as `randomchoicepicker` and was successfully built.